Management of Diabetes for People Receiving Enteral Feeding in Hospital

 - Oral hypoglycaemic agents may not provide adequate glycaemic control.
 In this instance the patient should usually be converted to insulin and the oral hypoglycaemic agent should be discontinued.

-- The usual therapy of choice is insulin, initially via an IV sliding scale.
+- The usual therapy of choice is insulin, initially via a Variable Rate Intravenous Insulin Infusion.

-- Frequently re-evaluate the sliding scale regimens as the insulin dose may need to be adjusted to achieve target glycaemic control.
+- Frequently re-evaluate the regimen as the insulin dose may need to be adjusted to achieve target glycaemic control.